Most SEO audits have two things in common:

 - Update and relaunch the content

-We’ll go back to the overview report for the domain and scroll down to the “Anchors Cloud”.
-This gives us a quick, easy to digest visual of the site’s anchor text distribution.
+Let’s scroll down to the Anchors Cloud, which gives us a quick, easy to digest visualization of the site’s anchor text distribution.

 This is good news from an SEO perspective as branded links help to build trust.

-But we’re all good in this case 🙂
+But we’re all good in this case. 🙂

 We’ll click on “DR” to reverse the order of the report and put the lowest quality links at the top.